Contra Mundum Press (CMP) is dedicated to the value & the indispensable importance of the individual voice.

-Contra Mundum Press (CMP) is a boutique publisher based in New York and Berlin.
-Our principal interest is in Modernism and the principles developed by the Modernists, though works of innovation, vision, and genius from any era may be considered for publication.
+CMP is a New York based independent publishing house with warehouses in the US, UK, and AU and offices in New York and Paris.
+Our principal interest is in Modernism and the principles developed by the Modernists, but challenging and visionary works from other eras may be considered for publication.

-CMP also republishes rare, out-of-print, and obscure works it considers significant but which have been forgotten or lost in the maelstrom of noise which preponderates in our epoch.
+CMP also republishes rare, out-of-print, and obscure works it considers significant but which have been forgotten or lost in the maelstrom of noise that preponderates in our epoch.

 Download a pdf of our catalog.

 “Supposing someone believed that it would require no more than a hundred men educated and actively working in a new spirit to do away with the bogus form of culture which has just now become the fashion […], how greatly it would strengthen him to realize that the culture of the Renaissance was raised on the shoulders of just such a band of a hundred men. […] With a hundred such men — raised in this unmodern way, that is to say become mature and accustomed to the heroic — the whole noisy sham-culture of our age could now be silenced for ever.” — Nietzsche, Untimely Meditations